 The composition is the way the angle of the photo is shot, the framing.
 What's where in the photograph.
 There are certain rules such as the 'Rule of Third' and the 'Golden Spiral' that make a photo more pleasing to the eye.
 Personally, my favourite 'rule' of framing is Symmetry.
 Great symmetry symbolizes that the moment the photo was taken, everything was perfect.

 One of the most important aspects of a photo is the Subject or what's in it.
 While a photographer usually cannot alter the subject, good photographers know how to work around a subject.
 For example, know some poses and angles that make the body appear thinner or an angle that makes your face appear more streamlined.

 There are a lot more of ways we can work to further increase the quality of the photo.
 A great photograph is a perfect dance between planning and improvisation, and a great photographer is one that is always ready and preparing for the performance.
 Summing-up, a good photo doesn't depend on the camera, lens or software, but on the photographer behind the camera and his know-how.

-If you would like to discuss what great images you want at your Wedding or Event, please contact Anaca Photography.
+If you would like to discuss what great images you want at your Wedding or Event, contact us.
 I am sure that our creative and determined team will be able to one-up your idea, making it crazier and more beautiful!